raspberrypilearning/c3-wolfram-rock-paper-scissors/en/step_1.md

 title: What you will learn
 ---

-+ Working with variables and images
++ How to work with variables and images
-+ Working with `Dynamic` values in Wolfram
++ How to work with `Dynamic` values in Wolfram
-+ Creating interactive buttons in Wolfram
++ How to create interactive buttons in Wolfram
-+ Designing user interfaces in Wolfram
++ How to design user interfaces in Wolfram

-If you have never used the Wolfram Language before, follow [this guide](https://projects.raspberrypi.org/en/projects/getting-started-with-mathematica).
-You'll need to look at Starting Mathematica and Programming in Mathematica.
-If you are using the web browser version of Wolfram, you only need to look at Programming in Mathematica.

 --- /collapse ---